cobrien706/mysterions/README.md

 ![mysterion_strategy_in_a_nutshell](https://github.com/user-attachments/assets/148614d5-3954-4d1a-94e8-d54f097cde79)

-All the monsters follow the same set of strategies in pursing the player and navigating the board.
+All the monsters follow the same set of strategies in pursuing the player and navigating the board.

 ## charge